JacqsLabz/Sims4-Yootz-Story/2.04-TalkToVampires/00-index.md

 ![](12-12-17_7-14-07%C2%A0PM.png)

 "Then expell it to do your bidding!"
-Then when his feet returned to the floor, "First try sensing for the dark power."
+After his feet returned to the floor, "First try sensing for the dark power."

 ![](12-12-17_7-15-34%C2%A0PM.png)